ethanabowen/favorite-color-specs/README.md

 # Favorite Color API Specifications

-This repository contains the OpenAPI specifications for the Favorite Color API and tools to generate TypeScript client and server code using OpenAPI Generator.
+This repository contains the OpenAPI specifications for the Favorite Color API and tools to generate TypeScript client and server code.

 ## Structure